alex-abdullah/calculator-project/README.md

 -   My initial render of the calculator accidentally included the use of Eval().
 Upon reviewing the MVP and realising this did not satisfy project conditions, this had to be removed.

--   Finding away to get our calculator to store at least 2 numbers was an issue for a couple of days.
+-   Finding a way to get our calculator to store at least 2 numbers was an issue for a couple of days.
 Once this was solved, other aspects such as storing the appropriate operator as well as getting the equal button to work was fairly straightforward.

 ### Coding decisions